commitd/invest-server/documentation/docs/server.extension-points.md

 }
 ```

-Finally you probably want to offer settings (ConfigurationPropertoes) with suer can set via the YAML or properties files, and the plugin will pick up:
+Finally you probably want to offer settings (ConfigurationPropertoes) which a user can set via the YAML or properties files, and the plugin will pick up:

 ```
 @Configuration